Minnesota Vikings vs. Dallas Cowboys NFL Week 8 Odds, Plays and Insights for October 31, 2021

 Cowboys stats and trends

-- Dallas has six wins against the spread in six games this season.
+- In Dallas' six games this season, it has six wins against the spread.

-- This season, the Cowboys have won against the spread in each of their two games as an underdog of 2.5 points or more.
+- This year, the Cowboys have won ATS in each of their two games as an underdog of 3 points or more.

-- Dallas has gone over the point total in 83.3% of its opportunities this season (five times in six games with a set point total).
+- Dallas' games this year have hit the over five times in six opportunities (83.3%).

-- Dallas is 5-0 against the spread and 4-1 overall when the team puts up more than 22.8 points.
+- Dallas is 5-0 against the spread and 4-1 overall when the team scores more than 22.8 points.

-- This year the Cowboys have turned the ball over seven times, while the Vikings have forced 7 turnovers.
+- This season the Cowboys have turned the ball over seven times, while the Vikings have forced 7 turnovers.

 Home and road insights